cubeton/git101/TurtorialInfo/Tutorial.md

 <img width="500" alt="octocat" src="https://assets-cdn.github.com/images/modules/logos_page/Octocat.png">

-Now check out the other files in this folder for even more information!
+Now check out the other files in this folder for even more git tips and tricks!